Methods of Payment

 Banking Systems

 Poland has a sound, non-discriminatory financial services infrastructure.
+While the banking sector remains well capitalized and stable, banks face legal and regulatory challenges, including FX mortgage legal risks.
 The banking sector plays a dominant role in the financial system, accounting for around 70% of financial sector assets.
 The state owns several banks, but private banks control more than half of the banking sector.
-In recent years, the government launched a drive to increase local ownership of the banking sector through acquisitions of foreign-owned banks by state-owned banks, as a result, foreign banks’ share in total assets of the sector fell, from around 60% to around 45 percent.
-The country had 29 locally incorporated commercial banks in February 2021, according to the Financial Supervision Authority (KNF)—a decline from 50 banks six years ago.
-There are many cooperative banks (over 500), but collectively they account for a relatively small share of the market.
+Foreign banks’ share in total assets of the sector was around 42 percent in June 2024.
+The country had 30 locally incorporated commercial banks as of June 2023, according to the Financial Supervision Authority (KNF.
+There are many cooperative banks (over 490), but collectively they account for a relatively small share of the market.
 All three types of banks offer a wide range of services to their customers.
 Lenders from EU countries are permitted to form branches in Poland or provide cross-border services under single-market rules.

 Poland’s universal banking system provides deposits, loans, and securities trading services.
-State-owned bank BGK administers target funds (e.g., municipal development, road, housing, technology); it is responsible for the payment of the majority of EU funds granted to Poland; provides special credit services, including homeowner mortgages and guarantees to export companies; and issues bonds for financing infrastructure (road) project and various government programs mitigating negative effects on the economy (e.g., due to the COVID-19 pandemic or high inflation).
+State-owned bank BGK administers target funds (e.g. municipal development, road, housing, technology); it is responsible for the payment of the majority of EU funds granted to Poland; provides special credit services, including homeowner mortgages and guarantees to export companies; and issues bonds for financing infrastructure (road) projects and various government programs mitigating negative effects on the economy.
 BGK is an important part of the Polish Development Fund.
-BGK also supports SMEs with credit guarantees as part of the so-called de minimis aid program.
-BGK is also an important player in the Three Seas Initiative.
+BGK also supports SMEs with credit guarantees as part of the de minimis aid program.
+BGK has also been an important player in the Three Seas Initiative.

 Popularity of online and mobile banking continues to grow, causing bank networks to shrink.
 All major Polish banks offer online services, from balance-cheque functions to cash transfers and deposits.
 Deposits and loans are available in the national currency, the Polish zloty (PLN), and foreign currencies.
 The Financial Supervision Commission (KNF) has restricted the availability of loans in euros and Swiss francs to minimize the banking system’s exposure to the exchange risk resulting from exchange rate fluctuations.
 Only individuals who earn salaries denominated in foreign currencies continue to enjoy easy access to loans in foreign currencies.
 Credit agreements require borrowers to provide data on their economic and financial standing.
 It is common practice when granting credit to require bank guarantees, drafts, or other forms of collateral.

 KNF oversees banks as well as other financial market entities.
-If an investor intends to exceed a 10%, 20%, 33.3% or 50% threshold in a bank, insurance company, mutual fund or a brokerage house, the investor needs to notify KNF of its plans.
-KNF then has up to 60 days to object to the investor’s acquisition plans if it believes that the acquiring company will not be able to guarantee stable management of the financial institution it seeks to acquire.
+If an investor intends to exceed a 10%, 20%, 33.3%, or 50% threshold in a bank, insurance company, mutual fund or a brokerage house, the investor must notify KNF of its plans.
+KNF then has 60 days to object to the plans if it believes that the acquiring company will not be able to guarantee stable management of the financial institution it seeks to acquire.

-The Polish government has not yet decided whether it intends to join the European Union banking union as a non-euro zone member.
+The Polish government has not yet decided whether it intends to join the EU banking union as a non-euro zone member.

 For more information on the banking sector see the Financial System Section of the Investment Climate Statement.